steveloughran/kerberos_and_hadoop/sections/errors.md

 - A JVM/Hadoop code incompatibility stopped renewing from working.
 - Renewal failed for some other reason.
 - The client was kinited in and the token expired.
+- Your VM clock has jumped forward and the ticket now out of date without any renewal taking place.

 ## SASL `No common protection layer between client and server`